-Nearly 90,000 deaths per year are attributed to drinking excessively, according to the National Council on Alcoholism and Drug Dependence.
+Nearly 88,000 deaths per year are attributed to drinking excessively, according to the U.S. Centers for Disease Control and Prevention.

 Alcoholism, or alcohol use disorder, is a chronic disease that involves a preoccupation with drinking alcohol and the inability to control the impulse to drink despite the negative consequences that drinking brings.
 It also involves a physical dependence that brings on uncomfortable withdrawal symptoms when heavy alcohol use is slowed or stopped.